how to run a DCMA 14 point check

 12) Critical Path Integrity

+The critical path is the longest sequence of tasks that determine the project’s finish date.
 The 12th check is one that tests the integrity of your schedule’s Critical Path, looking for fluidity driven by good logic linking.
 Here DMCA checks that introducing a delay in the schedule results in the project’s finish date being equally delayed.

 13) Critical Path Length Index (CPLI)